March 17, 2021

 Pros: The simplicity of an all-in-one fund is pretty neat.
 For those who don’t want to decide where to invest, rebalance, or just take a 100% hands-off approach, VDHG is a solid option.
 Outsourcing the decision-making could be a mental and practical benefit worth paying for.

-Cons: VDHG holds multiple ETFs and rebalances to stay within its target range of exposure for each holding.
-This means it buys/sells each year to maintain the same weightings, making it less tax efficient than doing it yourself.
+Cons: VDHG holds multiple funds and rebalances to stay within its target range of exposure for each holding.
+This means it may have to buy/sell each year to maintain the same weightings, making it less tax efficient than doing it yourself.

 Ideally, you’d simply add money to the holding that is underweight and no selling is needed.
 It’s roughly the same in retirement, when it’d be better to sell the best recent performer from your portfolio to get some cash.

 From all these options, I’m investing in VGS.
-The reason is, it offers fairly broad exposure with one fund at low cost, to sit snugly alongside our Aussie shares.
+The reason is, it offers fairly broad exposure (1,500 companies) with one fund at low cost, to sit snugly alongside our Aussie shares.

 There are plenty of other combinations and options that we could point out, but these are probably the most noteworthy.